 Both the IV and RDD yield interesting first-stage results.
 The delay in sunset time can potentially disrupt the production of melatonin, consequently pushing sleep schedules to a later time.
-Using the seasonal, short-run IV method, I discovered that a one-hour delay in sunset results in a decrease of approximately 48 minutes in monthly sleep duration.
+Using the seasonal, short-run IV method, I discovered that a one-hour delay in sunset results in a decrease of approximately 12 minutes in weekly sleep duration.
 According to related research, a one-hour delay in sunset time within a particular location is associated with a reduction in nighttime sleep by approximately 20 minutes per week (Gibson and Shrader, 2018).
+The results from the RDD analysis indicate that a onehour delay in sunset leads to an average decrease of around 10 minutes in sleep duration.
+This finding aligns with the study conducted by Giuntella and Mazzonna (2019), which reported a decrease of 19 minutes in sleep duration due to a delayed sunset.

-On the other hand, employing the geographical, long-run IV method, I observed a reduction of around 21 minutes in monthly sleep duration for every one-hour delay in sunset, but it is not statistically significant.
-The RDD results, nonetheless, reveal a noteworthy caveat.
-One-hour delay in sunset results in a decrease of approximately 10 minutes in average sleep duration.
-Earlier research conducted by Giuntella and Mazzonna (2019) concentrated on the time frame spanning from 2003 to 2013 and identified that employed individuals tend to sleep less when residing on the later sunset side of the time zone border.
-When I replicate this analysis using the same dataset and period, my findings align closely with theirs.
-However, an intriguing twist emerges when I extend the analysis to encompass data collected from 2014 to 2019.
-During this later period, I observe a contrary trend, wherein employed individuals actually tend to sleep more if they reside on the later sunset side of the time zone border.
+Previous research conducted by Giuntella and Mazzonna (2019) focused on the years 2003 to 2013 and found that employed individuals tend to sleep less when living on the side of the time zone border with later sunsets.
+When I replicate this analysis using the same dataset and time frame, my results closely mirror theirs.
+However, an interesting twist arises when I expand the analysis to include data from 2014 to 2019.
+In this later period, I observe a contrasting trend where employed individuals actually sleep more if they reside on the side of the time zone border with later sunsets.